 Don’t test that bomber cam with three bounces.
-Set it and go.
+Set it, maybe give it one good bounce, and go.
 Don’t tiptoe up in your aiders, tentatively pausing at every step.
 Step up high and quickly.
 Your goal is to get into your third or even second steps ASAP, so take the “stairs” fast.
 If that piece does blow, you have another bomber placement at your feet, right?
 So get on up there!
 Watch a good aid climber on C1.
 They are pretty much always in upward motion.
-That should be your goal as well.
+This is your goal as well.

 Remember to eat

 Adrenaline has many strange effects on the human body.
-One of them is a shut down, in varying degrees, of the digestive system.
+One of them is a shutdown, in varying degrees, of the digestive system.
 When you're pumped and a bit scared all day long, it's likely you won't feel much hunger, but it's imperative you force yourself to eat.
-Otherwise you could get to a state of what in the bike racing world is known as “bonking”.
-Don't be a bonker.
+Otherwise you could get to a state of what in the bike racing world is known as “bonking” - low blood sugar and a dramatic drop off in performance.
 Have something to eat, at least after every hour or so, whether you want to go or not.
-Remember to keep your lunch snacks handy in a day bag or wall bucket, not in the main haul bag.
+Remember to keep your snacks handy in a day bag or wall bucket, not buried in the main haul bag.